SocketDotTech/socket-plugs/README.md

 - **Vault Chains** - The chains where the token contract is already deployed, and the token will be locked/unlocked for bridging.

-  - For superbridge, we will have ≥1 vault chains where we will bridge from.
+  - For SuperBridge, we will have ≥1 vault chains where we will bridge from.
-  - For supertoken, if the token is already deployed on a chain, then that chain will be a vault chain.
-If it is a fresh supertoken deployment (token does not exist on any chain), there will be no vault chains.
-Therefore, for supertoken, the number of vault chains ≤1.
+  - For SuperToken, if the token is already deployed on a chain, then that chain will be a vault chain.
+If it is a fresh SuperToken deployment (token does not exist on any chain), there will be no vault chains.
+Therefore, for SuperToken, the number of vault chains ≤1.

 - **Controller Chains** - The chains where the token is minted/burned.

-  - For superbridge, this will be the new chain where users are bridging.
-There will be only 1 controller chain (app chain) for superbridge.
+  - For SuperBridge, this will be the new chain where users are bridging.
+There will be only 1 controller chain (app chain) for SuperBridge.
-  - For supertoken, all the chains (except the one where the token is deployed) are controller chains, as the token is minted/burned.
+  - For SuperToken, all the chains (except the one where the token is deployed) are controller chains, as the token is minted/burned.
 The number of controller chains ≥1.
   - Note: If you are not able to find your chain in the list of chains during setup, check if the chain already has socket core contracts deployed, and if you have updated the @socket.tech/dl-core package.

 - **Hooks** - Hooks are plugins that can be added for extra functionality.
 We have 2 options for hooks right now: